Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Speaking of words, always write in the active voice.
 In other words, use language that encourages your reader to take action.

-Consider these two CTAs, for instance:
+Consider these two CTAs:

 1. We’d love to hear from you!